WhoIsJack/DySTrack/docs/source/pipelines/available.rst

 Tracking the zebrafish lateral line primordium
 ----------------------------------------------

-This pipeline is how the example on the landing page was generated:
+This pipeline is how the example gif on the landing page was generated:

 .. figure:: /images/landing_page/pllp_movie.gif
-    :alt: DySTrack lateral line primordium animation
+    :alt: DySTrack lateral line primordium animation (downsampled)
     :align: center
     :width: 95%